BZemba87/true-crime-story-time/README.md

 ## Admin User Goals ##
 - As admin, I want to create, read, update and delete posts so that I can manage my blog content
-- As admin, I want to be able to approve and disapprove comments so that I can filter out inappropriate comments
 - As admin, I want the option to write draft posts that can be saved and posted later

 # Strategy